Cathy's Kitchen Prescription LLC

 Aloo Gobi Burgers

-Indian spices & traditional aloo gobi veggies are the theme of this tasty burger.
+Indian spices and traditional aloo gobi veggies are the theme of this tasty burger.
 Serve on a whole grain bun or serve sliders as appetizers on lettuce leaves or a slice of daikon or zucchini.
-Top with a fruity Indian chutney, Indian pickle, tofu aioli & slivers of green onion.
+Top with a fruity Indian chutney, Indian pickle, tofu aioli, and slivers of green onion.

 1 cup frozen peas, thawed

 2 full cups cauliflower florets, lightly steamed until almost tender

 1 small bunch of cilantro, lower stems removed

 2 full cups potato, cubed, steamed

 2 Tablespoons chia seeds

 1 small red onion, slivered

 1 Tablespoon aka (red) miso ** or to taste